Phi Delta Theta: 19th century

-First half of the 20th century
+20th century

-With constant expansion into the western United States, Phi Delta Theta became an international fraternity when the organization's first chapter in Canada, the Quebec Alpha, was installed at McGill University in Montreal, Quebec on April 5, 1902.
+With constant expansion into the Western United States, Phi Delta Theta became an international fraternity when the organization's first chapter in Canada, the Quebec Alpha, was installed at McGill University in Montreal, Quebec on April 5, 1902.
+Phi Delta Theta was being a founding member of the North American Interfraternity Conference, in 1910.
 By 1918, there were 78 chapters with a membership of 77,000.

 At the outbreak of World War I, college administrators urged its undergraduate members to stay in school.
 However, many were eager to enlist.
 The first Phis to fight in the war were members of the chapters at the University of Toronto and McGill University, the fraternity's only Canadian chapters during that period.
 By the time the United States entered the war in 1917, over 5000 Phis served in the conflict with 155 of them losing their lives.
 Because many of the undergraduate Phis put their studies on hold, many chapter houses either had limited occupants or none at all.
-To prevent losing houses pending the return of Phis from the war, many housing corporations consented to having the houses used as barracks or for YMCA programs.
+To prevent losing houses pending the return of Phis from the war, many housing corporations consented to have the houses used as barracks or for YMCA programs.

 During the 1920s and 1930s, expansion was carefully controlled.
 Focus was placed on re-activating chapters whose charters were revoked years earlier.

 World War II exacted a heavy toll on the membership and operations of the fraternity.
 Many undergraduate members joined the military, and 13 chapters were closed.
 As active membership declined, most of the Phi Delt houses were used as women's residence halls or became makeshift military quarters.
-The fraternity tried its best to maintain up-to-date records regarding the status of members engaged in combat.
 A newsletter, The Fighting Phi News, was sent to members whose contact information was known to the fraternity.